AugustinMortier/a-profiles/docs/examples.rst

 ------------

 For reading ceilometers and lidars data, the class :class:`aprofiles.reader.ReadProfiles` must be instantiated with the path of the NetCDF file to be read.
-The :func:`aprofiles.reader.ReadProfiles.read()` method applied to this instance returns a :class:`aprofiles.profiles_data.ProfilesData` object whose `data` attribute contains the NetCDF file content as a :class:`xarray.DataSet`.
+The :func:`aprofiles.reader.ReadProfiles.read()` method applied to this instance returns a :class:`aprofiles.profiles.ProfilesData` object whose `data` attribute contains the NetCDF file content as a :class:`xarray.DataSet`.

 .. literalinclude:: ../examples/01_data_reading.py
 .. figure:: ../examples/images/attenuated_backscatter.png